 Purchase the hardcover, 200-plus page book celebrating SLU's 200 year history for $49.99.

-Written by Dolores Byrnes, Always at the Frontier: Saint Louis University 1818-2018 is an immersive look at the 200 years that shaped SLU and the city of St. Louis.
+Written by Dolores Byrnes, with John Padberg, S.J. and John Waide, Always at the Frontier: Saint Louis University 1818-2018 is an immersive look at the 200 years that shaped SLU and the city of St. Louis.

 The book breaks down the University's history — from its beginning on the Arch grounds in 1818 to the present day community — into six eras that are explored in-depth with vibrant archival photographs, illustrations and historical documents.